 Macau, China’s second special administrative region after Hong Kong, is located in the south of the country, on the opposite side of the Pearl River Delta from Hong Kong.
-It is a major financial center and an open port without currency controls, which attracts investors along with the absence of VAT and exemption from certain taxes for companies with an offshore license.
+It is a major financial center and an open port without currency controls, which attracts investors along with the absence of VAT and tax incentives for companies in certain industries (manufacturing, innovation, tourism).

 The calculator allows you to calculate the approximate cost of maintenance of accounting services to support and audit the company.Calculate